 Thanks to competition and an ever-changing algorithm, even quality content struggles to get on the first page.

 On the other hand, the competition is raising ad costs, and turning ads into profits is getting harder.

 With these competitive forces in place, a business that thrives is one that has a system to generate leads, drive conversions, and maximize its order value.

-A sales funnel helps you do that.
+And a sales funnel helps you do that and more!